carpentries-incubator/python-testing/06-edges.md

 >
 > Take a moment to recall everything you know about the Fibonacci sequence.
 >
-> The fibonacci sequence is valid for all positive integers.
+> The Fibonacci sequence is valid for all positive integers.
 To believe that a
-> fibonacci sequence function is accurate throughout that space, is it necessary
+> Fibonacci sequence function is accurate throughout that space, is it necessary
-> to check every expected output value of the fibonacci sequence?
+> to check every expected output value of the Fibonacci sequence?
 Given that the
 > sequence is infinite, let's hope not.
 >
 > Indeed, what we should probably do is test a few values within the typical